python/cpython/Doc/howto/clinic.rst

    be a paragraph consisting of a single 80-column line at the beginning of the docstring.

-   (Our docstring consists solely of the summary line, so the sample code doesn't have to change for this step.)
+   (Our example docstring consists solely of a summary line, so the sample code doesn't have to change for this step.)

 6. Above the docstring, enter the name of the function, followed